 Register now and grab your free ultimate anatomy study guide!

-The neurons are the basic building blocks of the Nervous System.
+Neurons are the basic building blocks of the nervous system.

 Hey everyone!
 It's Nicole from Kenhub, and welcome to our tutorial on the histology of neurons.

 In this video, we'll be looking at neurons at a microscopic level and identifying the tiny components that make up these cells.
 Firstly, what is a neuron?

 A neuron or a nerve cell is a specialized cell that conveys electrochemical pulses throughout the body.
 They can carry information in one or two directions.
 Efferent neurons carry information from the brain to the tissue it's communicating with.
 This could be, for example, to skeletal muscle to stimulate movement.
 In contrast, afferent neurons carry information from various parts of the body to the brain.
 This feature allows you, for example, to feel the pain of a burn.

 Neurons are quite diverse having a wide variety of branching patterns and differences in size.
 Some neurons are long, wide and myelinated while others are short, narrow and unmyelinated.